cabforum/smime/SBR.md

   For a global Legal Entity Identifier as specified in ISO 17442 for the entity named in the `subject:organizationName` as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).
 The 2 character ISO 3166 country code SHALL be set to 'XG'.

   The CA MUST verify that the RegistrationStatus for the LEI record is ISSUED and the EntityStatus is ACTIVE.
-An LEI shall only be used if the ValidationSources entry is FULLY_CORROBORATED; an LEI MUST NOT be used if ValidationSources entry is PARTIALLY_CORROBORATED, PENDING, or ENTITY_SUPPLIED_ONLY.
+An LEI SHALL only be used if the ValidationSources entry is FULLY_CORROBORATED; an LEI MUST NOT be used if ValidationSources entry is PARTIALLY_CORROBORATED, PENDING, or ENTITY_SUPPLIED_ONLY.

-# Appendix C - Country-Specific Interpretative Guidelines (Normative)
+# Appendix C - Country-specific interpretative guidelines (normative)

 NOTE: This appendix provides alternative interpretations of these Requirements for countries that have a language, cultural, technical, or legal reason for deviating from a strict interpretation of these Requirements.
 More specific information for particular countries may be added to this appendix in the future.

-## 1. Organization Names
+## 1. Organization names

 1. Non-Latin Organization Name